Ball culture: In the media

 Most of the New York-based houses of the time appeared in the 1990 documentary film Paris Is Burning.
 In 1997, Emanuel Xavier published a seminal poetry manifesto titled Pier Queen.
 In 1999, his novel Christ Like featured the first fictional main character involved with the Houses.
 The 2016 film Kiki provided an updated portrait of the ball culture scene.
 In 2017, as part of a documentary series on New Zealand cultural identity, Vice Media produced an episode about New Zealand's ball culture, entitled "FAFSWAG: Auckland's Underground Vogue Scene".

-In 2009, Logo TV aired the reality television series RuPaul's Drag Race, a competition show where drag queens face off in a series of challenges heavily inspired by competitions commonly seen in ballroom culture.
-Created by prominent drag queen RuPaul Charles, competitors sew, act, sing, and lip sync for a chance to win $100,000, a one-year supply of Anastasia Beverly Hills cosmetics and the title of "America's Next Drag Superstar".
-The show has won a plethora of awards and spawned several spin-off series.
-The competition format, slang, and type of drag exhibited on the show is heavily influenced by ball culture.
+In 2009, Logo TV aired the reality television series RuPaul's Drag Race, a competition show in which drag queens face off in challenges heavily inspired by competitions commonly seen in ballroom culture.
+Created by prominent drag queen RuPaul Charles, competitors sew, act, sing, and lip sync for a chance to win $100,000, a one-year supply of Anastasia Beverly Hills cosmetics, and the title of "America's Next Drag Superstar".
+The show has won numerous awards and spawned several spin-off series.
+The competition format, slang, and type of drag exhibited on the show are heavily influenced by ball culture.

 In 2018, Viceland aired a docuseries, My House, following six people in the New York City ball culture.

-Additionally, In the spring of 2018, the television series Pose premiered, set in New York and following participants in ball culture, as well as others in the 1980s Manhattan.
+Additionally, in the spring of 2018, the television series Pose premiered, set in New York and following participants in ball culture, as well as others in the 1980s Manhattan.
 The show was created by Steven Canals, Brad Falchuk, and Ryan Murphy.
-The show's third and final season aired on May 2nd, 2021.
+The show's third and final season aired on May 2, 2021.